 For example you might need to start out with basic stitches but if you’re interested in dressmaking, you’ll find it useful later to be able to play around with stitching on stretch fabrics.
 Or if you’re keen on making quilts, picking a machine which can fit universal quilting foots and be adjusted to sew larger items will make your life a lot easier when you’re grappling with a queen size quilt sandwich further down the line.

-Whether you’ve never put foot to sewing machine pedal in your life or you’ve been sewing for a while and are looking to invest in a next stage machine, read on to discover 8 of the best sewing machines for beginners.
-If you’re a sewing bee fan, you might also like our guide to What sewing machines are used on sewing bee?
+Whether you’ve never put foot to sewing machine pedal in your life or you’ve been sewing for a while and are looking to invest in a next stage machine, read on to discover 10 of the best sewing machines for beginners.
+If you’re a sewing bee fan, you might also like our guide to What sewing machines are used on the Sewing Bee? or if you’re ready to invest in your next step machine, check out our guide to the Best Overlockers for 2021.
+If you’re just starting out, we’ve also added some starter guides to help you get to know your new machine.
+Head to our beginner tutorials for How to use a sewing machine or stock up on threads with our Beginner’s guide to sewing machine threads.

-Best beginner sewing machines: our favourites for 2020
+Best sewing machine for beginners: our favourites for 2021

 - Silver 12 Stitch mini machine